Maid in Malacañang: Distribution of tickets to schools

 A Facebook post claimed that 300 pieces of free movie passes complete with a letter detailing the contents of the envelope was sent by the Federation of Filipino-Chinese Chambers of Commerce and Industry, a Chinese Filipino organization, to Xavier School, a private Catholic Chinese school, but was allegedly rejected.
 Yap, the director of the film, responded with the controversy by saying that the leaked tickets were for block screening organized by several groups.
 A Facebook page, Amor Powers, argued that the tickets, being all the same, was sourced from an unnamed single person it calls "Manggalina".

 18th Cinemalaya Film Festival

 Yap was booed at the 18th Cinemalaya Philippine Independent Film Festival after his name appeared on the screen, stating that he was unable to promote his new film due to his work on Maid in Malacañang.

-Prequel
+Sequel

-Maid in Malacañang is the first film of a trilogy centered around the Marcos family.
-It will be followed by Martyr or Murderer which was released on March 1, 2023.
+Maid in Malacañang is the first film of a duology centered around the Marcos family.
+It was followed by Martyr or Murderer which was released on March 1, 2023.